Dr. Marvin Bishop, MD | Endocrinology, Diabetes & Metabolism in Winchester, KY | Healthline FindCare

 Frequently Asked Questions

-Dr. Bishop accepts Aetna, Anthem and Anthem Blue Cross Blue Shield, and other major insurance plans.
+Dr. Bishop accepts Humana, and other major insurance plans.
 Please call ahead to confirm all accepted insurance plans.

 Dr. Bishop has indicated that they do offer telehealth services.
 Please call the provider’s office at for more information.